vercel/release/README.md

 ## Labels Mode

 By default, release will ask you the type of a given change (major/minor/patch).
-In Labels Mode, you can configure release to automatically categorize the changes by the labels in the PR of the change.
-The mode is enabled when the `labelsMode.labels` array has 1 or more items.
+In Labels Mode, you can configure release to automatically categorize the changes by the labels in their PR (if available).
+This mode is enabled when the `labelsMode.labels` array has 1 or more items.

 Example configuration (`releaseconfig.json`):